rachelcdavies/reveal-md-presentations/presentations/slides/Bristol-JS-intro-hooks.md

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-Accepts a context object, a value returned from React.createContext, and returns the current context value for that context

 ``` javascript
 // declared at top level in app
 const ThemeContext = React.createContext(themes.light);